Welcome

 Key Term: stakeholder

-A neutral party (commonly the seller’s solicitor) holds the deposit after exchange, only releasing it to the seller on completion.
-If the sale fails to complete, the stakeholder ensures the correct refund/payment depending on who is at fault.
+A neutral party (commonly the seller’s solicitor) holds the deposit after exchange, only releasing it to the seller on completion (or to the seller if the buyer is clearly in default after failure to complete).
+Stakeholder status protects both parties because the holder must pay out in accordance with the contract and relevant undertakings.

 Key Term: agent (for the seller)